 When it comes to nutrition and fitness, the role of parents is the same no matter the size of their children.
 A healthy weight for kids is about much more than numbers.
 It is about healthy behaviors, such as enjoying a variety of foods and activities for strength, flexibility and aerobic capacity.

 - Be active by playing together.
-Kids need at least 60 minutes of daily physical activity.
+Kids who are six years and older need at least 60 minutes of daily physical activity.
 Play with your kids every day.
 It's fun for them and fun for you too.
 Consider checking out your local community center for kid-friendly activities.
 Plan family activities that get everyone moving such as biking, after-dinner walks, basketball or soccer at the park.

 - Make family mealtimes a special time together.
 Eating more meals together can make a big difference in your family's health, happiness and finances.
 Dinners made at home are less costly than eating out and easier to prepare than you might think.

 - Eat breakfast.
-Go beyond cereal and milk and try a breakfast burrito made with a scrambled egg, cheese and salsa wrapped in a flour tortilla.
-Also, teach kids to use the blender to make their own breakfast smoothie or serve a yogurt bar with low-fat plain or vanilla-flavored yogurt.
+Go beyond cereal and milk and try other foods, such as a breakfast burrito made with a scrambled egg, cheese and salsa wrapped in a tortilla.
+Another option is to teach older kids how to use the blender to make their own breakfast smoothie or serve a yogurt bar with low-fat plain or vanilla-flavored yogurt.
 Add toppings like whole grain cereal, dried fruit and unsalted nuts.

 - Don't forbid foods or use food as a reward.
 Forbidding foods only increases a child’s desire for that food.
 Instead of saying no to your child’s favorite food, limit the portion size.
 Use non-food rewards for good behavior such as stickers or allowing your child to have a friend over to play.